Vapor pressure, boiling point, normal boiling point

 Evaporation is a process where a liquid converts to the gas through the gradual escape of molecules from the liquid to the gas at temperatures below the boiling point.
 The number of escaping molecules exert a partial pressure that is less than the opposing atmospheric pressure.
 The molecules of the liquid will gradually escape into the atmosphere if the container is open.

-The boiling point is the temperature at which the vapor pressure equals the opposing atmospheric pressure.
 This means liquids can boil at almost any temperature if the opposing pressure is adjusted.
-Autoclaves and pressure cookers elevate the pressure and raise the boiling point for a liquid.
+When the pressure is increased the boiing point increases.
+Autoclaves, sterilizers and pressure cookers are sealed, elevate the pressure and raise the boiling point for a liquid.
 The higher the pressure exerted on the liquid the higher the boiling point for the liquid.

 Intermolecular forces and properties of liquids